-- Each unique instance of a resource shall be identified by a URI. - A URI shall be treated by the client as opaque, and thus should not be attempted to be understood or deconstructed by the client outside of applying standard reference resolution rules as defined in clause 5, Reference Resolution, of RFC3986.

-To begin operations, a client must know a URI for a resource.

-• Performing a GET operation yields a representation of the resource containing properties and hyperlinks to associated resources.
+- A URI shall identify each unique instance of a resource. - URIs shall not include any unsafe characters as specified in RFC1738: - Includes characters such as {, }, |, \, ^, ~, [, ], ' , and ". - Also includes # for anything other than an indicator for the start of a fragment. - URIs shall not include any percent encoding of characters: - Does not include the query parameter portion of the URI.
+To begin operations, a client must know a URI for a resource. - Performing a GET operation yields a representation of the resource containing properties and hyperlinks to associated resources.
 The base resource URI is well known and is based on the protocol version.
 Discovering the URIs to additional resources is done through observing the associated resource hyperlinks returned in previous responses.
 This type of API that is consumed by navigating URIs returned by the service is known as a Hypermedia API.

-Redfish considers three parts of the URI as described in RFC3986.
+Redfish considers three parts of the URI as described in RFC3986:

-The first part includes the scheme and authority portions of the URI.
-The second part includes the root service and version.
-The third part is a unique resource identifier.
+- The first part includes the scheme and authority portions of the URI. - · The second part includes the root service and version. - The third part is a unique resource identifier.

-For example, in the following URL:
+For example, in the following URL: Example: https://mgmt.vendor.com/redfish/v1/Systems/1

-Example: https://mgmt.vendor.com/redfish/v1/Systems/1